syakirzulkefli/Java-Notes/PART 1/1 - Getting Started/3_Your_First_Java_Program.md

 19. So it's inside the Idea Projects folder.

-20. Right below that, you can see the base package, which is said to come that code with mosh on my machine.
+20. Right below that, you can see the base package, which is said to com.codewithmosh on my machine.

-21. On your mission is probably going to become dot package.
+21. On your machine is probably going to become (dot).package

 22. What is this?